Jes Sherman

 What skills is Jes Sherman known for?

-Jes Sherman has skills like Characterization, Spectroscopy, Organic Chemistry, Thin Films, Chemistry, Afm, Semiconductors, Organic Synthesis, Organic Electronics, Fluorescence Spectroscopy, Nanomaterials, X Ray Crystallography.
+Jes Sherman is listed with skills including Characterization, Spectroscopy, Organic Chemistry, Thin Films, Chemistry, Afm, Semiconductors, and Organic Synthesis.